leolpaz/Math-Magicians/README.md

 # Math Magicians

 > On this project I'll build a single page app called math magicians, it includes navigation as well as a calculator, using React.
+> Me and my partner will then write tests for it.

 ![screenshot](./app_screenshot.png)

-On this milestone I refactor the calculator component to use hooks.
+On this milestone we write tests for the calculator app/website.

 ## Built With

 - JavaScript
 - React
 - CSS
+- Jest
+- Reacting Test Library

 ## Getting Started